2019 Victories: The Supreme Court Sides With ACLJ in a Victory for the World War I Cross Memorial

 This year, when atheists tried to tear down a memorial to fallen World War I veterans because it was shaped like a cross, the ACLJ sprang into action to ensure this tribute to our nation’s heroes would continue to stand.

-Maryland’s Bladensburg Peace Cross has stood for nearly a century in remembrance of 49 local servicemen who perished in World War I. Their names are listed at the base of the Cross, along with the words: “the heroes of Prince George’s County Maryland who lost their lives in the Great War for the liberty of the world.”
+Maryland’s Bladensburg Peace Cross has stood for nearly a century in remembrance of 49 local servicemen who perished in World War I. Their names are listed at the base of the Cross, along with the words: “This memorial cross is dedicated to the heroes of Prince George’s County, Maryland who lost their lives in the Great War for the liberty of the world.”

 The American Humanist Association filed a lawsuit, claiming the Cross offended and upset them.
 They argued that having the Peace Cross on government land violated the First Amendment’s Establishment Clause and demanded it be torn down.